defra-design/aqie-design-history/app/posts/private-beta/sprint-12.md

 The sections were:

 * Discovery - how a user might discover the service
-* Sign up - how a user signs up to recieve alerts
+* Sign up - how a user signs up to receive alerts
-* Notification - what happens when a user recieves an alert
+* Notification - what happens when a user receives an alert
 * Review - understanding the context of an alert
 * Unsubscribe - how a user can unsubscribe from the service